 Seeing a movie in a cinema in Thailand is a must-do experience.
 The prices for movie tickets are so much cheaper than you are used to back home.
 Many of the big Hollywood blockbusters will be shown in English, or with English subtitles.

-The Thai Royal Anthem plays before every movie, so be sure to stand up and pay your respect to the Thai king.
+The Thai Royal Anthem plays before every movie.
 The main cinemas in Chiang Mai are the SFX Cinema at Maya Mall, the Major Cineplex at Central Festival, the SF Cinema City at Promenada Mall, and Vista Cinema at Kad Suan Kaew.

 If you’re traveling to Chiang Mai with your family—especially kids—there’s still plenty to do.
 Check out some of these family attractions in Chiang Mai.